Dog Bite Attorneys in Las Cruces, NM

-It is possible for a dog attack victim who suffers minor physical injuries to also experience emotional turmoil at night, or during the day with panic attacks should they encounter a dog.
-While the physical injury may not be severe, the injured person may suffer significant emotional injury that must be compensated as well.
+It is possible for a dog attack victim who suffers minor physical injuries to also experience emotional turmoil at night, or during the day with panic attacks should they later encounter a dog.
+While the physical injury may not be severe, the injured person may suffer a significant emotional injury that must be compensated as well.

-Compensation for Permanent Injury
+Compensation For Permanent Injury In Las Cruces, NM

 Depending on the circumstances of the dog attack, a victim may suffer permanent damage for which they may be compensated in money damages.
 The full value of compensation for permanent physical injury will also include payment of emotional injuries, which are non-tangible damages.